psanapathi/learning-notes/moocs/feelthelearn-product-manager/day1.md

 * Important to get the big picture first.
 * UX helps an app stand out from the rest.

+## Why should PMs understand UX?

+As a PM, your role is pretty interdisciplinary and you collaborate with designers, engineers,testers and other managers at your organization.
+Understanding the basics of UX won't only help you communicate with your UX designers but will also enable you to build user centric and creative products.

+This (UI/UX) section of the program will introduce you to some concepts, tools and techniques used by UX designers.
+You don't need to become a UX expert but you should try to get a feel for the key ideas driving UX research.

+The main steps in the User Experience journey are as follows:

+* Gathering Information & Domain research (know your competitors and domain)
+* User research (know your user)
+* Creating Personas (a persona is a fictional example of your user)
+* Brainstorming & creating User Journeys (know your user interactions with your product)
+* Wireframing (build a very simple & visual representation of your user interface)
+* Building Mockups (add colors and personality to your wireframes)
+* Prototyping (make your mockups interactive and dynamic)
+* Testing, Iterating and Improving (keep learning!)

 ## UI vs UX

 * UI is: